wonchul98/Hanpj/README.md

 # flask-salary-predictor
-This is project predicts the salary of the employee based on the experience.aaaaaaaaaaaaaaaa
+This is project predicts the salary of the employee based on the experience.aaaaaaaaaaaaaaaaz

 # Model
 model.py trains and saves the model to the disk.